learnk8s/learnk8s.io/src/custom-authentication/content.md

 Note also that the TokenReview object contains the token `alice:alicepassword` which is the valid HTTP bearer token of the user Alice in your LDAP directory.

-Now, in a separate terminal window on your local machine, submit this TokenReview object to the authentication service as an HTTP POST request:
+Now, in a separate terminal window on your local machine, make an HTTP POST request to the authentication service with the TokenReview object as the body data:

 ```terminal|command=1|title=bash
 curl -k -X POST -d @tokenreview.json https://<AUHTN-EXTERNAL-IP>
 ```

-The authentication service should print a few log lines, indicating that a request was received and a response was sent back!
+The authentication service should print a few log lines, indicating that a request was received and a response was sent back.

 And the result of the request should look as follows: